 4. Relative clauses (i.e., short sentences modifying nouns) come after the noun in English and Vietnamese, but before the noun in Japanese and Chinese.
 An example:

 Chinese: mǎi mózhàng de nán-hái (mǎi = 'buy', mózhàng = 'wand') A connecting particle de is placed between the clause and the word nán-hái 'boy'.

 Japanese: tsue o katta otoko no ko (tsue o = 'wand + object particle', katta = 'bought')

 Mongolian: savaa avsan khuu (savaa = 'wand', avsan = 'bought')

 Vietnamese: cậu bé mà mua một cây đữa phép ("mà" = 'who', "mua" = 'buy', "một" = 'one', "cây" is a counter, refer to 5 below, "đữa phép" = 'wand').

-5. All three languages have parts of speech known as 'classifiers', 'counters', or 'measure words'.
+5. All of the CJV languages have parts of speech known as 'classifiers', 'counters', or 'measure words'.
 These are like the 'loaf', 'cake', and 'head' in expressions like 'a loaf of bread', 'a cake of soap', 'three head of cattle', but are used much more extensively than in English.
 Virtually every noun can take a counter in CJV.
 They are most prevalent in Vietnamese but are also widely used in Chinese and Japanese, especially when counting things.
 To take an example that translates easily into English (note the word order):

-English: one sheet of paper / a sheet of paper
+English: one sheet of paper / a sheet of

 Chinese: yī zhāng zhǐ (yī = 'one', zhāng = 'sheet', zhǐ = 'paper')